hashicorp/terraform-provider-azurerm/website/docs/r/iothub.html.markdown

 * `default_ttl` - (Optional) The period of time for which a file upload notification message is available to consume before it is expired by the IoT hub, specified as an [ISO 8601 timespan duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
 This value must be between 1 minute and 48 hours, and evaluates to 'PT1H' by default.

 * `max_delivery_count` - (Optional) The number of times the IoT hub attempts to deliver a file upload notification message.
 It evaluates to 10 by default.

+---

+A `cloud_to_device` block supports the following:

+* `max_delivery_count` - (Optional) The maximum delivery count for cloud-to-device per-device queues.
+This value must be between 1 and 100, and evaluates to 10 by default.

+* `default_ttl` - (Optional) The default time to live for cloud-to-device messages, specified as an [ISO 8601 timespan duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+This value must be between 1 minute and 48 hours, and evaluates to 'PT1H' by default.

+* `feedback` - (Optional) A `feedback` block as defined below.

+---

+A `feedback` block supports the following:

+* `time_to_live` - (Optional) The retention time for service-bound feedback messages, specified as an [ISO 8601 timespan duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+This value must be between 1 minute and 48 hours, and evaluates to 'PT1H' by default.

+* `max_delivery_count` - (Optional) The maximum delivery count for the feedback queue.
+This value must be between 1 and 100, and evaluates to 10 by default.

+* `lock_duration` - (Optional) The lock duration for the feedback queue, specified as an [ISO 8601 timespan duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+This value must be between 5 and 300 seconds, and evaluates to 'PT60S' by default.

 ## Attributes Reference